 If you pay National Insurance contributions over the years, you’ll be able to claim weekly payments from the government at some point in your 60s.
 (The age you can claim your State Pension is gradually increasing, depending on when you were born.)

-If you get the full amount, it’s currently only a bit above the £8,000 mark a year – which is unlikely to be enough to retire on, but it’s a good start.
+If you get the full amount, it’s currently £10,600.20 a year – which is unlikely to be enough to retire on, but it’s a good start.

 You might also choose to have a personal pension.

 Personal pensions are often similar to workplace pensions, but usually available directly to individuals rather than through the workplace.
 Like a stakeholder pension for instance, which allows flexible payments.
 Ideal if you’re self-employed or out of paid work.

 Many employers previously offered stakeholder pensions.
 Some may have adjusted their pension schemes to meet the auto-enrolment regulations, while many employers have swapped to workplace solutions like The People’s Pension.

 The People’s Pension is also classed as a ‘defined contribution’ pension (as opposed to a ‘defined benefit’ pension).